3 Days in New York City

 Times Square

 Nighttime in Times Square is like nothing else.
 There are bright lights and advertisements everywhere.
 Even during COVID, when the city itself wasn’t as busy as normal, this place was packed with people.
 The ball that is dropped every New Year’s Eve is visible year round, so make sure to find it when you look south.
-Learn more about winter activities in New York City.

 The best thing about Times Square, in my opinion, is people-watching.
 It’s like nowhere else!
 If you want a photo, do what I did and follow the advice of NYCGo.com and take a photo from the top of the red TKTS stairs.
+I tried but the stairs were way too packed!

 The High Line